-Both the X-Pro2 and the SL are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the SL does not have a direct predecessor.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-Pro2 better than the Leica SL or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X-Pro2:

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.